 - Sprengel Shoulder

-To determine extent to which the muscles and bones of the chest wall are affected.
+CT scan is done to determine the extent to which the muscles and bones of the chest wall are affected.

 Treatment of Poland Syndrome